hpcsheffield/2014-01-14-manchester/shell/README.md

 in one of the default places for the program.

 # Calling MatLab from the shell

+* This section can't be run with the Sheffield Windows Managed Desktop *

 In can be convenient to call MatLab from the command line.